-Collagenous Colitis - a form of Microscopic Colitis where the lining of the colon develops a thicker than normal layer of collagen (a protein).
+Collagenous Colitis - a form of Microscopic Colitis in which the lining of the colon develops a thicker than normal layer of collagen, a protein.

-colon (the large intestine) - the colon is the part of the intestine that follows on after the small intestine.
-The main function of the colon is to absorb water from undigested food waste to form a normal stool.
+colon - the part of the large intestine that absorbs water from undigested food waste to form a normal stool.

 colonoscopy - an examination of the rectum, colon and last part of the small intestine (terminal ileum) using a narrow tube with a camera in its tip, sometimes called a colonoscope, which is inserted through the anus.

-colostomy - a surgical operation in which the cut end of the colon is brought through the abdominal wall to create an opening called a stoma.
-Digestive waste is then collected in a bag which is fitted over this opening and attached to the skin.
-It may be temporary or permanent.
+colostomy – an artificial opening where the colon is brought through the abdominal wall to create an opening called a stoma.
+Digestive waste is then collected in a bag that is fitted over this opening and attached to the skin.
+A colostomy may be temporary or permanent.

 constipation - reduction in the number of times stools are passed.
 The stools are hard, dry and lumpy, and can be painful to pass.